Nemin32/Nemin32.github.io/_drafts/aorant.md

 suspension of disbelief could be imagined to exist in our world.
 Similarly solidity is one that catches my attention, you practically feel the weight of the boulders and trees around you.

+I'd like to mention three names whom are in large part responsible for the amazing visuals we see in the game: Steven Olds, Farzad Varahramyan and Raymond Swanland.

+Olds was responsible for creating most of the characters we know and love.
+He had a huge hand in creating Abe's design, along with planning out other memorable characters like Sligs, Glukkons, etc. Varahramyan was part of the Production Design team, his job was in-part to keep everything consistent and fitting to the world.
+However, he also created creature designs, one of his contributions being the design of Munch.
+Finally Swanland was responsible for the art of the world, the matte paintings and large scope images of locations are all done by him.
+It's safe to say that these three men had a huge impact on what Oddworld became and their names should be etched in every fan's memory.

 ## The Level Design

 This section is strictly about how the levels work, not what they look like.
 Oddysee's levels can